prakhattri/slate/source/documentation.html.md

 1. Open a browser on your laptop/desktop.
 2. Enter the URL & press enter.
 3. Click on the “Recover Account”
-4. Enter your registered email address & “Send email” button.
+4. Enter your registered email address & “Send email” button.(RecoverAccount1.png)

-(RecoverAccount1.png)
-+ Password reset confirmation will be displayed with an option of “Resending email” in case email not received in your registered mail id.
+- Password reset confirmation will be displayed with an option of “Resending email” in case email not received in your registered mail id.(RecoverAccount2.png)
-(RecoverAccount2.png)
-+ An email notification will be sent to your registered email address with further details.
+- An email notification will be sent to your registered email address with further details(RecoverAccount3.png)
-(RecoverAccount3.png)
-⋅⋅*	Click on the “Reset password” button on the email notification.
+- Click on the “Reset password” button on the email notification.
-⋅⋅*	Password reset option will be displayed on the browser.
+- Password reset option will be displayed on the browser.
-⋅⋅*	Enter your new password & confirm.
+- Enter your new password & confirm.
 (RecoverAccount4.png)

 ### How to Create a bot?

 1. Login with valid credentials welcome message will be displayed.
 (WelcomeMessage1.png)
 2. Click on Start button, and create New workspace by choosing Language, country, project type and pre-built.